 While it takes work and sacrifices, becoming a pilot also delivers extraordinary rewards.
 Air travel brings passengers to some great world destinations, but the exclusive privilege of entering a cockpit, that control center of our mechanical birds, is a worthwhile destination by itself.

-Did you like this article on how to become a pilot?
+Did you like this article on steps to become a pilot?

 Pin it for later!